efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

 This is free software; see the source for copying conditions.
 There is NO warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 ```
+<br/><br/><br/>

 # 2. Bootloader: U-Boot

-Das Universal Bootloader (shortened to U-Boot) is an open source bootloader primarily for embedded devices to define the firmware instructions on how to boot the device's operating system hat supports a wide range of architectures.
+Das Universal Bootloader (shortened to U-Boot) is an open source bootloader primarily used for embedded devices to define the firmware instructions on how to boot the device's operating system as well as supporting a wide range of architectures.

 ## Prerequisites

-- Using a USB to TTY converter cable to communicate with the board and for debugging.
+- Using a USB to TTY converter cable to communicate with the board via serial port and for debugging.
 - Check if you have the drivers installed, if not then just do a quick search online of these dependencies and install:
 	- modinfo usbserial
 	- modinfo cp210x
 - Connect pins to the serial debug on the beaglebone board:
 	- USB Tx (Green)→ BB Rx
 	- USB Rx (Blue) → BB Tx
 	- USB GND (Yellow)→ BB GND

 ![image]({{site.github.url}}/assets/img/embedded/bb-linux/tty-serial.png)

-- Power on board
-- Connect the USB device filter to the virtual machine
+- Power on the board and add the USB device filter to the virtual machine using the "+" symbol.

 ![image]({{site.github.url}}/assets/img/embedded/bb-linux/vbox-usb.png)